-As we left Annascaul and headed toward the coast, we walked along a minor road that hugged the base of a mountain, Doorah.
+As we left Annascaul and headed toward the coast, we walked along a minor road that hugged the base of the mountainous area named Doorah.
 High up on two nearby peaks we could make out isolated, 15-foot, Bronze Age “standing stones” thought to have been used for rituals or burial grounds.
 Imagine the huge effort require to place these monster stones!
-Moving along we had a lovely valley on the right and these mountains on the left.
+Moving along, we had a lovely valley on the right and mountains on the left.

 Further down the trail we met a very chatty man, Gordon, and his dogs as he was working in his garden.
 We learned that Gordon was a musician who frequently performed in the various Dingle pubs.
 He also told us about a particularly interesting ruin, Minard Castle, which we would see as we approached the coast.
 This castle was a 17th century Tower House which had been attacked and destroyed by Cromwell in 1650.
 Also, if we asked, the owner of the castle would most likely agree to give us a tour around the forbidden ruin.
 Unfortunately, we were not able to locate him and only viewed it from afar.
 Minard Castle is situated on a beach covered with enormous stones brought in by storms; hence it is referred to as a “storm beach.”

 Our first view of Lispole was of its impressive church.